Hadrin/EmployeeTracker/README.md

 Employee Tracker is a command line program which interfaces with a MySQL database to help track employees.
 Employees can be created and modified, as well as the departments and roles within those departments that the employees fill.

+A video walkthrough can be found here: [YOUTUBE](https://www.youtube.com/watch?v=YRyNSScceQY)

 ## Installation
 Download source, install any prerequisites, npm start